A Comparative Study on Dynamic Graph Embedding based on Mamba and Transformers: Conclusion

 \section{Conclusion}

 This study provides a comparative analysis of dynamic graph embedding leveraging approaches using state-space models and transformers, focusing on their scalability, efficiency, and predictive performance across different benchmark datasets.
-Our findings highlight that Mamba-based models, DG-Mamba and GDG-Mamba, fairly outperformed transformer-based approaches for temporal link prediction tasks.
+Our findings highlight that Mamba-based models, $\mathcal{DG}$-Mamba and $\mathcal{GDG}$-Mamba, fairly outperformed transformer-based approaches for temporal link prediction tasks.
 Implementing selective state-space models enables significant reductions in computational complexity as these models incorporate more hardware-aware mechanisms and are more hardware-optimized.
-One interesting finding in this paper reveals how Mamba exhibits attention-like behavior, providing how state-space models effectively capture temporal dependencies.
+One interesting finding in this paper reveals how Mamba exhibits attention-like behavior, showing how state-space models effectively capture temporal dependencies.
 We make this discovery after analysis of the state matrix $A$ in Mamba to formulate the hidden attention mechanism.
 Moreover, Mamba-based architectures not only overcome the quadratic complexity of traditional transformers but also provide an effective solution for long-range dependencies in dynamic graphs.
-Based on our evaluation, we can infer how GDG-Mamba, by incorporating Graph Isomorphism Network Edge (GINE) convolutions in DG-Mamba, gives better results because it enhances spatial representation learning by leveraging node-level and edge-level features.
+Based on our evaluation, we can infer that $\mathcal{GDG}$-Mamba, by incorporating Graph Isomorphism Network Edge (GINE) convolutions in $\mathcal{DG}$-Mamba, gives better results because it enhances spatial representation learning by leveraging node-level and edge-level features.

 Our research highlights the potential of Mamba-based architectures for scaling temporal graph modeling to real-world applications, such as biological systems modeling, financial forecasting, or social network analysis.
 Through these advances, this study contributes a robust foundation for developing efficient and scalable solutions in temporal graph representation learning.
 Future work could explore hybrid architectures and the extension of these methods to other graph-based tasks, such as anomaly detection and clustering.